edsq/eds-notes/md_notebooks/presentation.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## Updating README

-Let's update our README to show this usage:
+Thus far, we've left our README as an empty file.
+This is bad.
+Let's update it to show our utility's usage:
 <!-- #endregion -->

 ````bash tags=["remove-cell"] slideshow={"slide_type": "skip"}